 Last Friday was the final episode of Battlestar Galactica.
-I think it ended at the right time.
-I really wish it had ended in a different way.
+I think it ended at the right time, but I wish it had ended in a different way.

-The new Battlestar Galactica was much, much better than I expected it to be, and way better than it had any right to be, based on its source material.
+The new Battlestar Galactica was much, much better than I expected it to be, and way better than it had any right to be, based on the middling source material.
 In my view, the BSG redux started strongly, gradually improved through its first couple of seasons, peaked in a big way at the beginning of season three, and then gradually declined as it wound down.
-The fourth season was a dreary, dark journey filled with anguish and alcohol, and to me it lost much of its urgency.
+The fourth season was a dreary, dark journey filled with anguish and alcohol, which lost much of its urgency.
 I was ready for it to pay off with an at least partially upbeat ending, but the one it provided stressed many of the aspects of the show I didn’t like, and downplayed many of the things that had always captivated me.

-The series lost its way for me, at times, during its soap opera relationship business, but moreso when it strayed too far into fantasy territory — fates, prophecies, and spiritualism.
-At times the religious angles were fine; a science fiction show entertaining questions of science vs. religion is all well and good in my book.
-And certainly Baltar’s disingenuous pose as a movement-leading Christ figure late in the run was often worth the price of admission, if only for his facial expressions.
-(Of all the characters on the show, Callis’ brilliant Baltar is the one I’ll miss the most — despite nearly a season-plus of tiresome Six flashbacks.
-His unwavering, and yet constantly evolving, self-centeredness is truly a thing to behold.)
+The series lost its way for me, at times, during its soap opera relationship business, but more so when it strayed too far into fantasy territory: fates, prophecies, and spiritualism.
+At times the religious angles were fine; a science fiction show entertaining questions of science versus religion is all well and good in my book.
+Certainly Baltar’s disingenuous pose as a movement-leading Christ figure late in the run was often worth the price of admission, if only for his facial expressions.
+(Of all the characters on the show, Callis’ brilliant Baltar is the one I’ll miss the most, despite nearly a season-plus of tiresome Six flashbacks.
+His unwavering, yet constantly evolving, self-centeredness is truly a thing to behold.)

 Anyway, alas, the finale disappointed me on many levels, and left a sour taste in my mouth on a few.
 And yet, on the other hand, it did manage to do what a good finale should — say goodbye to itself.
 I’m still going to miss the show, and its difficult subject matter, and its talented cast and solid production values and strong stories, and its memorable characters (especially Baltar, Roslin, Tigh, and — weirdly — Cottle).
 For a while there, anyway, it was one of the best things on TV.
 So says me, anyway!